Tur Abdin Region

 The second view assumes that the word ‘Tur’ in Assyrian means ‘mountain’ and the word ‘Abdin’ means ‘Kullar’ and thus Tur Abdin means ‘Mount of Kullar’.

 Borders of the Tur Abdin Region

-Tur Abdin region located in the southeastern Anatolia region of Turkey, is a mountainous plateau which includes districts like Mardin, Midyat, Savur, Gercüs and Hasankeyf.
+Tur Abdin region located in the southeastern Anatolia region of Turkey is a mountainous plateau that includes districts like Mardin, Midyat, Savur, Gercüs, and Hasankeyf.
 Located in Upper Mesopotamia, this region starts from west to east from Mardin to Cizre.
 This mountain range, now known as the Mardin Threshold, was named Masius in the Classical Age and Tur Abdin in the Middle Ages.

 Hasankeyf and Gercüş district centers of Batman Province and all settlements connected to these two districts, all districts and settlements of Mardin province, İdil and Cizre districts of Şırnak province and settlements connected to these districts are accepted within the borders of Tur Abidin Region.

 It is estimated that the region has been inhabited since the 4th millennium BC.
 The region was dominated by the Sumerian-Akkadian civilization in the second half of the 4th millennium BC, and by the Huri-Mittanni Kingdom in the third millennium BC.
 The Hittites put an end to the sovereignty of the Hurri-Mittani Kingdom in the 14th century BC.